Idiomatic expressions are sayings in English that don’t mean what they appear to mean.

 Like people all over the world, English speakers love food.
 In fact, they love food so much so that they use food-related expressions to say all kinds of things!

-And even though those English speakers love food, the following expressions are idioms and are not to be taken literally.
+And even though those English speakers love food, the following English idioms and expressions and are not to be taken literally.
 In other words, just because these phrases talk about different types of food and food-related vocabulary, they are not actually about food.
 You will see what we mean as you read our list below.

 An easy way to get familiar with that type of English expression is to listen to native English speakers as much as possible.
 But what if you don’t live near any?
 FluentU brings real-world English within reach.